 WHICH PERHENTIAN ISLAND IS RIGHT FOR YOU?

 There are two choices for the Perhentians – Kecil or Besar.
 Kecil has a backpacker-bubble vibe (it seemed to be JUST young backpackers when I was there, along with the locals working in tourism).
 I found this vibe a little odd and would have loved to check out Besar, which attracts more varied travellers, be that families, backpackers or… Well, anyone.
 It is also worth looking into the Tioman Islands after something less touristy.
 (All islands offer diving and PADI courses too.)

 This Malaysia itinerary includes only advice on Perhentian Kecil.

-If you are after a calmer vibe consider staying on Coral Bay or simply getting your own beach hut.
-My stay at Cocohuts on Long Beach was great – the staff were attentive, the room was really nice and cleaned daily and it included a buffet breakfast.
-The bathroom was not amazing if you’re after something fancy but all the facilities worked well… Including the air con!
+Or simply get your own beach hut.
+My stay at in a shared beach hut on Long Beach was basic but great.
+The staff were attentive, the room was really nice and cleaned daily, and it included a buffet breakfast.
+The bathroom was not amazing if you’re after something fancy, but all the facilities worked well… Including the air con!
 This cost £12.26 / RM65 per night each.
 Yelp.
-There are lots of beach huts available and you can turn up and ask to check them before making any decisions.
-There are also a few options on airbnb.
+There are lots of beach huts available, and you can turn up and ask to check them before making any decisions.
+There are also a few options on Airbnb.